 The Kellogg Volleyball Club is organized and run by business school students at the Kellogg School of Management at Northwestern University, Evanston, IL.
 The club is open to all Kellogg students and alumni, both full and part time, as well as JVs.

-Aside from weekly sessions on campus, the club participates in tournaments with other business schools, Northwestern intramurals, and scrimmages with other teams in the area.
+Aside from weekly practices on campus, the club participates in tournaments with other business schools, Northwestern intramurals, scrimmages with other teams in the area, and social events

 We host open volleyball play indoors on the Evanston campus in Fall, Winter, and Spring.
 In the summer, we host open volleyball play at the beach!

 The Women's Business Association (WBA) at Kellogg is an organization that supports women in achieving their professional and personal goals through a variety of workshops, speakers, and events.
 The WBA strives to challenge, teach, and bond its members in a way that is meaningful and lasting.